firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Salary : 28200.0
 ```

-//Query 3.9 : Who has the most working experience in the organization?
+### Query 3.9 : Who has the most working experience in the organization?

-//For this query, sort employeeList by yearOfJoining in natural order and first employee will have most working experience in the organization.
+For this query, sort employeeList by yearOfJoining in natural order and first employee will have most working experience in the organization.
 To solve this query, we will be using sorted() and findFirst() methods of Stream.

 ```java